TempeHS/2025-Game-Design-Feedback/Avery/feedback.md

 ## Overall Summary

-This is a very impressive project, Avery.
-You've not only built a solid foundation for your game, "Spiders," but have also implemented a complete core gameplay loop, including combat and enemy AI.
-This is a significant achievement and a testament to your dedication and skill.
+You have successfully implemented a complete core gameplay loop for your game, "Spiders."
+The project includes a functional player controller, combat mechanics, and enemy AI, demonstrating a solid application of fundamental game development principles.

 ## Assessment Breakdown